Yandex Cloud

 The current list of quota settings in the cluster will be completely overwritten by the list provided in the quotas parameter.

-Before sending your request, make sure the list covers all the required quota settings, including existing ones.
+Before running your query, make sure you listed all the required quota settings, including the existing ones.

 You can get the cluster ID with the list of clusters in the folder.
 You can get the username with the list of users in the cluster.